-Read time 6 min
+Read time 6 minutes

 In this blog, we will discuss H.264 MOV video files, the reason for their corruption, and how to repair H.264 MOV files.

-This video repair software is designed with advanced algorithms to help users repair their corrupt, damaged, and broken video files.
+The software is designed with advanced algorithms to help users repair their corrupt, damaged, and broken video files.
 It is integrated with extensive features that make it a unique choice for video repairing and fixing common video errors.
 To repair your H.260 MOV video files with Kernel Video Repair, follow the below steps:

 NOTE: You can use the Drag-&-Drop option to enlist the videos.